library(palmerpenguins)

 11.3 Subsetting data frames

-Because a data frame is a list, everything from Chapter 8 works:
+Because a data frame is a list, the same accessors work:

 penguins$species[1:3]